Art Weiner

-Art Weiner (August 16, 1926 – December 25, 2013) played American football as an All American end at the University of North Carolina at Chapel Hill from 1946–1949 before playing in the National Football League for the New York Yanks.
+Art Weiner (August 16, 1926 – December 25, 2013) was an American professional football end who played one season in the National Football League (NFL) for the New York Yanks.
+He played college football for the North Carolina Tar Heels from 1946 to 1949.

-Born and raised in Newark, New Jersey, Weiner attended West Side High School.

 Weiner matched the (at the time) NCAA record when he amassed 52 receptions in 1949.
-He averaged 16 yard/reception for career.
-He played alongside Charlie "Choo-Choo" Justice in what became known as the Justice-Weiner era while leading UNC to three major bowls.
-He was inducted into the NC sports Hall of Fame in 1973 and later the College Football Hall of Fame (1992).
-He played two years of professional football after college.
+He averaged 16 yards per reception for career.
+He played alongside Choo Choo Justice in what became known as the Justice–Weiner era while leading UNC to three major bowls.
+He was inducted into the North Carolina Sports Hall of Fame in 1973 and later into the College Football Hall of Fame in 1992.
 After his football career ended, he worked as an executive at Burlington Industries and later owned a travel business.

-Weiner spent most of his adult life in Greensboro, North Carolina, USA with his wife, Marion "Boots" Weiner.
+Weiner spent most of his adult life in Greensboro, North Carolina, with his wife, Marion "Boots" Weiner.
 They had 3 children, 8 grandchildren and 1 great-granddaughter.
 Weiner died on December 25, 2013, with his family by his side.